PlutoZhang/Zowe-docs/topics/mvd-zluxdataservices.md

 # zLUX Dataservices

-Dataservices are a dynamic component of the backend of a zLUX App.
+Dataservices are a dynamic component of the backend of a zLUX application.
 Dataservices are optional, because the proxy server might only serve static content for a particular application.
 However, when included in an application, a dataservice defines a URL space for which the server will execute the extensible code from the application.
 Dataservices are primarily intended to be used to create REST APIs and Websocket channels.

 ## Defining a Dataservice
 Observe a simple application: [sample-app](https://github.com/gizafoundation/sample-app).